dooseokjeong/CBP/README.md

 --model                     quantized model (default: resnet18, option: alexnet, resnet18, resnet50)
 --quant                     quantization constraint (default: bin, option: bin, ter, 1bit, 2bit)

-Note that we used initial learning rate of 1e-4 for 1-bit shift and 2-bit shift quantization of AlexNet and ResNet-50.

 Disclaimer: Preliminary work.
 Under review by the 35th Conference on Neural Information Processing Systems (NeurIPS 2021).
 Do not distribute.